SAP-samples/abap-cheat-sheets/17_SAP_LUW.md

 >   - does not claim to include meaningful dynpros with meaningful dynpro sequences and is not intended to be a role model for proper dynpro design.
 >   - is not intended to solve concrete programming tasks.
 You should always work out your own solution for each individual case.
 >   - is only intended to demonstrate a selection of keywords and visualize SAP LUW-related syntax in action on a high level.
->   - is explained in more detail below in the expandable section below.
+>   - is explained in more detail in the expandable section below.
 Click to view the details.
 > - Dynpros cannot be created in ABAP Cloud.
 As mentioned earlier, RAP is the transactional programming model for ABAP Cloud.
 It comes with a well-defined transactional model and follows the rules of the SAP LUW.
 See the links in the [More Information](#more-information) section.
 > - The steps to import and run the code are outlined [here](README.md#-getting-started-with-the-examples).
 > - [Disclaimer](README.md#%EF%B8%8F-disclaimer)